Wake1st/CitySmashinCrittersRevival/README.md

 ## Requirements

 - [ ] character controller: locked axis translation in xz-plane, camera rotate in 90 degree pivots (4 angles)
-  - [ ] arrow keys for movement
+	- [x] WASD/arrow keys for movement
-  - [ ] a/s keys for turning
+	- [x] Q,E keys for turning
 	- [ ] z/x keys for attacking
 - [ ] attack/health: critter can strike buildings, buildings crumble when health passes zero
 	- [ ] hit boxes appear when hitting
 	- [ ] upon contact, health is deducted from collision body
 - [ ] power up: special attack
 	- [ ] each character has a different power up, thus, different requirements for said power up
 	- [ ] special displays its name in big letters while the announcers sound out the name
 	- [ ] camera showing multiple angles depending on the damange done (3-5), replaying the destruction per shot
 	- [ ] final shot is far above, high FOV, focused on the path of destruction, vfx and sfx to note the moment
 	- [ ] after final shot, camera zips to characer with correct FOV
 - [ ] characters: 3 varieties
 	- [ ] Big Slamma: thicc, sumo fury, circular shaped, serious eyes
 		- [ ] heavy attack: punching with wide stance
 		- [ ] slow movement: bow legged swagger
 		- [ ] Slamma-Stomp special: jumps up and slams down, destroying in a wave
 	- [ ] Crazy Teri: floppy and spinny, triangular shaped, silly eyes
 		- [ ] random attacks: twirl and wobble
 		- [ ] med movement: arm windmills while power walking
 		- [ ] Teri-Twister special:  random pattern of destruction
 	- [ ] Sue Slicer: tall and slender, like an axe handle, mad eyes
 		- [ ] quick attacks: chops shapped like an axe
 		- [ ] fast movement: cartwheels!
 		- [ ] Concussive Wall Shock special: multiple slams pointed at one direction send a flat showckwave destroying everything in a straight line
 - [ ] score system: score = damage / time
 	- [ ] ranking system
 - [ ] level objective types
 	- [ ] quota: cause a number of damage before timer runs out
 	- [ ] clock: destroy as much as possible in the given time
 	- [ ] target: destroy a specific target before the timer runs out
 - [ ] score UI: card showing viewport of posing critter, overlayed with metrics. buttons to replay, menu, or continue
 	- [ ] viewport without UI: can/should it be framed?
 	- [ ] slide in UI
 	- [ ] camera in different scene with the character, must slide and snap into stable (use animation player)
 	- [ ] score values should overlay, each counting upward, playing rising sfx (a little jiggle when done?)
 	- [ ] allow skipping counting if any button pressed
 	- [ ] after counting finished, display buttons for: MENU, RESTART, NEXT
 - [ ] HUD UI: avatar, power level, time, damage
 	- [ ] avatar in top left
 	- [ ] power bar starting in top left, stretching across the middle, doesn't hit the right
   - [ ] time in top right
   - [ ] damage under the time
 - [ ] menu UI: levels, settings, credits